LyndalSpirit/Clique-Revive/README.md

-# Firebase Studio - CliqueStream
+# CliqueStreamTV- Revive

 ## Project Overview

-CliqueStream is a Next.js starter project built within Firebase Studio, designed to provide a foundation for building a modern streaming service.
+CliqueStream is a Next.js starter project designed to provide a foundation for building a modern streaming service.
 It leverages the Next.js App Router for improved performance and maintainability, Server Components for reduced client-side JavaScript, and ShadCN UI components for a consistent and professional user interface.
 The application also includes GenAI features implemented using Genkit, providing AI-powered functionalities like script generation and image creation.

 ## Project Structure